 Uncertainty can be reduced by improving the predictability of outcomes.
 Predictable outcomes are good; investors don’t place bets on serendipity and the probability of an outcome occurring is not arbitrary.
 Outcomes succeed actions and in business, the actions that achieve outcomes are intentional.
 In other words, we have a far greater chance of ensuring an outcome if we specifically set out to do so.
 Which is why strategic planners will always define desired results first and then set the courses of action to achieve them.

 As a business architect focused on making strategic planning solutions operational, two questions spring to mind:

 - Why then is it that when a strategic plan is translated into an operational plan, we do exactly the opposite and shift all of our focus to modelling processes?

 - Why do our process modelling notations converge around activities (courses of action) and have no constructs whatsoever for defining outcomes (desired results)?

-We put all of that effort into setting our business objectives in our strategic plans, but our operational plans jump straight into modelling the detailed flow logic coordinating the actions and procedures that people should follow, without even a thought given to modelling the outcomes they should be pursuing.
-No wonder it’s so hard to track how well we are actually doing.
+We put all of that effort into setting our business objectives in our strategic plans and enterprise architecture solutions, but our operational plans jump straight into modelling the detailed flow logic coordinating the actions and procedures that people should follow, without even a thought given to modelling the outcomes they should be pursuing.
+No wonder it’s so hard to track efficiency and how well we are actually doing.
 We haven’t built into our models what we are trying to measure!
 This is exactly where it all goes wrong.